Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ### Breadth First Search

-Like in a binary search tree a breadth first search in a graph is performed with a queue.
+Like in a binary search tree a breadth first search (BFS) in a graph is performed with a queue.
 However, unlike trees, graphs often have cycles so we will need to keep track of the nodes we have visited and ensure that we only traverse nodes that have yet to be visited.
 Otherwise, we will get stuck in a loop visiting the same nodes in the cycle over and over again.

 ### !callout-info